-Jodhpur, the second largest city in the Indian state of Rajasthan was a former capital and a powerful kingdom of Marwar.
+Jodhpur, the second largest city in the Indian state of Rajasthan, was a former capital and a powerful kingdom of Marwar.
 It is a famous tourist destination; there are also numerous palaces, temples, and forts like in other parts of Rajasthan.

-However, the main attractions in this region are the festivals and fairs that they celebrate on a grand scale.
-During the months of September and October, the whole city dances in the vibrant music and the colors of the celebration.
+However, the main attractions in this region are the festivals and fairs they celebrate on a grand scale.
+During September and October, the whole city dances to the vibrant music and celebration colors.

-The inhabitants of the city are a huge believer of mythology and legends, so the festivals they observe are mainly for the gods and goddesses and even in commemoration of the brave medieval heroes.
-The Marwar festival, Jodhpur is an example of such an enthusiasm for the love of the long lived heroes.
-It fully devoted to the music and dance of Marwar area.
+The city’s inhabitants are massive believers in mythology and legends, so the festivals they observe are mainly for the gods and goddesses and even commemorate brave medieval heroes.
+The Marwar festival, Jodhpur, is an example of such enthusiasm for the love of long-lived heroes.
+It is entirely devoted to the music and dance of the the Marwar area.

 History and the Celebration:

-The city of Marwar was established by Rao Jodha in 1459 A.D; he was the chief of one of the Rajput tribes and believed to be the descendents of Lord Ram.
-The Rajasthani Rajputs is known for their courageous nature and their battlefield stories.
-Rajput’s have made a mark in the history of India that encourages bravery and loyalty, still known through folk songs.
+Rao Jodha established the city of Marwar in 1459 A.D; he was the chief of one of the Rajput tribes and believed to be the descendents of Lord Ram.
+The Rajasthani Rajputs are known for their courageous nature and their battlefield stories.
+Rajputs have made a mark in the history of India that encourages bravery and loyalty, still known through folk songs.

-Jodhpur is also known as the Blue City, recalls the heroes of Rajasthan each year, it is celebrated in the Hindu month of Aswin that falls in between September- October.
-The festival is fully devoted to the music and dance of Marwar area, no wonder it was originally known as the “maand” festival.
+Jodhpur, also known as the Blue City, recalls the heroes of Rajasthan each year.
+It is celebrated in the Hindu month of Aswin, which falls between September- October.
+The festival is entirely devoted to the music and dance of the Marwar area, no wonder it was initially known as the “maand” festival.

 Maand implies the traditional folk music that reminds the love and romance of the Rajputs of the time.
-The celebration is set during the full moon of Sharad Poornima, The Marwar festival, Jodhpur lasts for two days.
-You can witness a large number of performers, ready to mesmerize you with their great indulgence of tradition.
-The Marwar festival, Jodhpur is a must visit activity.
-It has so much to offer with their connection and the value for the forerunners.
+The celebration is set during the full moon of Sharad Poornima.
+The Marwar festival, Jodhpur, lasts for two days.

 Main Attractions of the Festival :

-- The main venue of the festival takes in the famous Mehrangarh and Mandore Fort, Umaid Bhawan palace which transforms into a huge stage for the performances.
+- The festival’s main venue is the famous Mehrangarh and Mandore Fort, Umaid Bhawan palace, which transforms into a huge stage for the performances.

-- The Marwar festival, Jodhpur displays the culture and art of the city, with the dance and songs of the Marwar region.
+- The Marwar festival, Jodhpur, displays the city’s culture and art with the Marwar region’s dance and songs.

 - The main subject of the festivity becomes the folk music, which talks about the love life of the olden Rajasthani rulers.
-The dance and the songs are performed with great zeal and excellence which brings the legends back to life.
+The dance and the songs are performed with great zeal and excellence, bringing the legends back to life.

-- Other activities that attract the visitors are: Camel Tattoo Show, Horse Riding, Magic Shows, Puppet Shows and Horse polo.
-Various other competitions are also held during the time.
+- Other activities that attract visitors are Camel Tattoo Show, Horse Riding, Magic Shows, Puppet Shows, and Horse polo.
+Various other competitions are also held during this time.

 Other Attractions in Jodhpur:

-- Shopping in the busy markets of Jodhpur is a great experience; the place cells leather shoes, colourful bags, tie and dye fabrics and other ethnic things.
+- Shopping in the busy markets of Jodhpur is a great experience; the place cells leather shoes, colorful bags, tie and dye fabrics, and other ethnic things.

-- Visit the palaces all over Jodhpur for its magnificence and designs.
+- Visit the palaces all over Jodhpur for their magnificence and designs.

 - Dine in the palace restaurant and visit the famous sweet shops.

-- 7 km from Jodhpur is a Balsamand Lake and a Palace for short picnic.
+- 7 km from Jodhpur is a Balsamand Lake and a Palace for a short picnic.

 - Even at Mandore, 8 km from Jodhpur on the outskirts, they celebrate the Marwar Festival.
-Mandore is a place of great historical importance, the Hall of Heroes is a must visit.
+Mandore is a place of great historical importance, and the Hall of Heroes is a must-visit.

 Best time to visit Jodhpur:

-A vacation in Jodhpur, Rajasthan is going to be a fun filled experience for you.
-Explore the food, music, art and the people of this animated place and indulge in the sweet dishes of the city.
-The color of the city will charm you and leave you in a different trip altogether.
+A vacation in Jodhpur, Rajasthan, will be a fun-filled experience for you.
+Explore the food, music, art, and people of this animated place and indulge in the sweet dishes of the city.
+The city’s color will charm you and leave you on a different trip altogether.

-[ Check-out our Rajasthan Tour Packages and explore the Land of Rajputs ]
+[ Check-out our Jodhpur Tour Packages and explore the Land of Rajputs ]